apify/apify-docs/sources/platform/actors/development/actor_definition/source_code.md

 }
 ```

-So once the Actor starts, the `src/main.js` gets executed.
+When the Actor starts, the `src/main.js` file is executed.